‘The OA’: A Billboard, Hunger Strike, And Boycott Are Latest Fan Tactics To Get Netflix To Renew Series

 SPOILER ALERT: This article discusses Netflix’s The OA.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 Season 2 of The OA ended on a cliffhanger.
-Once again the OA’s (Britt Marling) life hung in the balance as a new dimension involving her group was introduced.
-And, it was thanks to this new setting that had fans initially thinking that the cancelation announcement by Netflix was merely a publicity stunt.
+Once again the OA’s (Brit Marling) life hung in the balance as a new dimension involving her group was introduced.
+It was thanks to this new setting that had fans initially thinking that the cancellation announcement by Netflix was merely a publicity stunt.

 In the final episode, the main group managed to cross over into another dimension in which they were all members of a TV series also called The OA.
-With the OA’s life in threat as a result of an accident on set, fans wondered if the cancelation was somehow tied into the events of this episode.
+With the OA’s life in threat as a result of an accident on set, fans wondered if the cancellation was somehow tied into the events of this episode.
 However, as previously stated by The Inquisitr, Netflix has continued to quash this theory.

-Since the announcement, fans have been working hard to get Netflix to change their mind regarding the cancelation.
+Since the announcement, fans have been working hard to get Netflix to change their mind regarding the cancellation.
 Many fans have taken to social media with videos of themselves performing the movements featured in The OA in an effort to show their support for the series.
 Some fans have also protested outside the headquarters of Netflix as a show of solidarity.
-Now, as Netflix continues to uphold the cancelation, fans are getting more creative.
+Now, as Netflix continues to uphold the cancellation, fans are getting more creative.

 This is incredible..
 The support is unreal!